-Jean-Frédéric Morin is professor of international relations at Laval University (Québec City, Canada), where he holds the Canada Research Chair in International Political Economy.
+Jean-Frédéric Morin is Full Professor of international relations at Laval University (Québec City, Canada), where he holds the Canada Research Chair in International Political Economy.
 Before being invited to hold this research chair, he was professor at Université libre de Bruxelles (Belgium) from 2008 to 2014.
-His current research projects look at regime complexes, policy diffusion, expert networks, and treaty design in the field of trade, the environment, and intellectual property law.
-Some of his publications can be downloaded from www.chaire-epi.ulaval.ca
+His current research projects look at institutional proliferation, regime complexes, policy diffusion, and treaty design in the field of trade, the environment, and intellectual property.
+Some of his publications can be downloaded from www.chaire-epi.ulaval.ca.

-- Morin, JF, A Dür, L. Lechner (2018) “Mapping the Trade and Environment Nexus: Insights from a New Dataset”, Global Environmental Politics.
+- Morin, JF, A Dür, and L. Lechner (2018) “Mapping the Trade and Environment Nexus: Insights from a New Dataset”, Global Environmental Politics vol. 18(1).

 - Morin, JF, S. Louafi, A. Orsini and M. Oubenal (2017) “Boundary Organizations in Regime Complexes: A Social Network Profil of IPBES”, Journal of International Relations and Development, 20(3): 543-577.